WALTHAM™ Kitten Growth Charts

 The WALTHAM™ Kitten Growth Charts can be used by anyone without training and help owners track if their kitten is gaining a healthy amount of weight.

-Top tip: when you take your cat to the veterinarian ask them to body condition score your cat and explain why so you get used to what your cat feels like at a healthy weight.
+Top tip: when you take your cat to the veterinarian ask them to body condition score your cat (and explain why they have given that score) so you get used to what your cat feels like at a healthy weight.

 Once you have taken enough measurements (at least 3 after 8 weeks of age, spaced a minimum of 2 weeks apart), so that you know the growth curve line that your kitten is following, you could then use this to predict expected adult weight, assuming that your kitten continues to grow at a healthy rate.

-Your kitten should reach adulthood following a single, or in between two centile lines of their growth chart.
-This bodyweight should be healthy for your pet.
-Make sure you keep monitoring their weight as this should not fluctuate too much.
-If it changes by more than 5% seek veterinary advice
+Your kitten’s adult weight should be in the green zone.
+Make sure you keep monitoring their weight into adulthood as this should not fluctuate too much.
+If it changes by more than 5%, seek veterinary advice.

 The charts are based on data from thousands of healthy young domestic shorthair kittens and are intended to be a standard for healthy growth.
 These cats had their bodyweight recorded during routine trips to one of the Banfield Pet Hospitals in the USA.
 They all remained healthy and in ideal body condition during their first 2.5 years of life.
 Once developed, the charts were validated by comparing the growth curves to the growth pattern of other healthy cats and cats that were overweight, or underweight or had diseases associated with abnormal growth.